Broccoli – Arugula – Kale Pesto and a Tribute of a SortApril 30, 2013 at 7:21 am | Posted in Dinner, Lunch, Pasta | 41

 Boylston street was where I spent many a late afternoon/early evening studying at the Boston Public Library when I couldn’t find the books or information I needed at my university library.
 Afterwards, I would reward myself with a shopping spree and sometimes dinner alone, on Boylston or Newbury street, a cafe or nice restaurant, basking in my new found grownup independence and relishing alone time without feeling lonely.

 I felt a a range of emotions about the bombings, from anger to sadness.
 I almost wanted to personally hurt the bombers..maim them in some way, like they did to the surviving victims Then I felt guilt..guilt that my friend took her life.
 What if I hadn’t backed out of our friendship and was there to talk to her or be with her that night?
 Could have I prevented it in some way?

-Every night..no matter what time I got home, or even if I was asleep, she would call once her BF..soon to be, husband, was asleep.
+Every night, no matter what time I got home, or even if I was asleep, she would call once her boyfriend, soon to be, husband, was asleep.
 She never slept at night..she couldn’t.
 She took her slumbers during the day when it was safe, the daylight a wall of protection temporarily eradicating her inner demons.
 When late, late darkness fell, and the moon winked goodnight to our part of the world, she needed company, so I always answered the phone, no matter how exhausted I was.
 We would chat about anything and everything, for hours.
-She wanted to learn to cook, and would occasionally ask me to explain certain recipes..the terms in them..techniques etc.
+She wanted to learn to cook and would occasionally ask me to explain certain recipes, the terms in them, the.techniques all unfamiliar to her.